The role of Coulomb branches in 2D gauge theory: Main results

 \begin{maintheorem} The orbifold $\cC^\circ_4(G;E)\to \pi\ltimes (\tilde{H}_\bC/W) \times\bC^\times$ is the relative affinisation of two copies of $\cC^\circ_4(G;\mathbf{0})$ glued together by means of $\lambda_V$-translation. \end{maintheorem}

 Abstractly, the spaces are the quotients, in affine schemes over the massive Toda bases, of an equivalence relation on $\cC^\circ{\scriptstyle \coprod} \cC^\circ$ defined from $\bar{\vep}_V, \bar{\lambda}_V$.
 The relation is not very healthy, being neither proper nor open.
-Concretely, note that the surviving condition can equally well be imposed prior to Weyl division, giving the following moderately explicit description:
+The surviving condition can equally well be imposed prior to Weyl division, and can be restated in terms of growth constraints along the Toda fibres over the smooth parts of the loci of zeroes and poles of $\vep_V,\lambda_V$ (\S\ref{codim2} below).
+Meanwhile, the next theorem, characterising the regular functions on $\cC^\circ(G;E)$ in terms of quantum cohomology, is simple enough to prove here.